jeeberhardt/mobius/docs/source/hello_world.rst

     pic50_seed_library = lpe.score(seed_library)

 Now that we have results from the initial lab experiment, we can start the Bayesian Optimization.
-Define the molecular fingerprint, the surrogate model (Gaussian Process), the acquisition function (Expected Improvement) and the optimization method (SequenceGA):
+Define the molecular fingerprint, the surrogate model (Gaussian Process) and the acquisition function (Expected Improvement):

 .. note::
     Other molecular fingerprints, surrogate models and acquisitions functions are available.